 ACSASS workers are able to provide cultural advice in the information gathering and planning phases.

-Contact with a local Aboriginal community controlled organisation or other programs within VACCA does not replace the requirement to consult with ACSASS.
+Contact with a local Aboriginal Community Controlled Organisation (ACCO) or other programs within Victorian Aboriginal Child and Community Agency (VACCA) does not replace the requirement to consult with ACSASS.

-Further information can be found in the ACSASS program requirements.
+Further information can be found in the Program requirements for the Aboriginal Child Specialist Advice and Support Service.

 - In cases beyond intake, advise the child and family of the requirement for the department to consult ACSASS and the reason for this.